Azure/azure-sdk-for-js/sdk/cognitiveservices/cognitiveservices-face/README.md

 ```

 ##### Sample code
-The following sample lets you detect the facial features on the given image.
-To know more, Refer the [Azure Documentation](https://docs.microsoft.com/en-us/azure/cognitive-services/face/overview)
+The following sample detects the facial features on the given image.
+To know more, refer to the [Azure Documentation on Face APIs](https://docs.microsoft.com/en-us/azure/cognitive-services/face/overview)

 ```typescript
 import { FaceClient, FaceModels } from "@azure/cognitiveservices-face";